xt99/jQuery-Validation-Engine/README.md

 ### Customizing the look and feel

-Edit the file *validationEngine.jquery.css* and customize the styelesheet to your likings. it's trivial.
+Edit the file *validationEngine.jquery.css* and customize the stylesheet to your likings. it's trivial if you know CSS.

 ### Adding more locales

 You can easy add a locale by taking *jquery.validationEngine-en.js* as an example.
-Feel free to provide us the translation ;-)
+Feel free to share the translation ;-)

 Rules of thumb
 ---

 * field.id are **unique** across the page
-* for simplicity and consistency field.id and field.name should match
+* for simplicity and consistency field.id and field.name should match (except with minCheckbox and maxCheckbox validators)
 * spaces or special chars should be avoided in field.id or field.name
 * use lower cases for input.type  ie. *text, password, textarea, checkbox, radio*
 * use the ajax validator last ie. *validate[custom[onlyLetter],length[0,100],ajax[ajaxNameCall]]*
 * use only one ajax validator per field!
-* json services should live on the same server (or you will get into security issues)
+* JSON services should live on the same server (or you will get into security issues)
-* in a perfect RESTful world, http **GET** is used to *READ* data, http **POST** is used to *WRITE* data: which translates into -> ajax validations should use GET, the actual form post should use POST
+* in a perfect RESTful world, http **GET** is used to *READ* data, http **POST** is used to *WRITE* data: which translates into -> ajax validations should use GET, the actual form post should use a POST request.

 Contribution
 ---